The Bat! can help you protect yourself and others from email hacking, including election hacking, as described below.

 The Bat! uses Windows Address Space Layout Randomization (ASLR) and Data Execution Prevention (DEP) to protect your computer from viruses and malware spread via email.

 The 64-bit version of The Bat! offers benefits for speed and security.
 In terms of performance, it is 5% faster than the 32-bit version in a 64-bit operating system.
-Using 64-bit programs in 64-bit operating systems is more secure from threats that particularly target the 32-bit applications are harmless to the 64-bit ones.
+Using 64-bit programs in 64-bit operating systems is more secure from threats that particularly target the 32-bit applications.

 The Bat!'s security, search, and Sorting Office features make it an indispensable tool for electronic discovery.
 The Bat! handles attached files well and its import wizard allows attorneys to easily deal with files exported from other email clients.
 Its powerful search and sorting capabilities help sort email messages by legal issue, legal theory, or addressees, which drastically increases the ability to handle large amounts of discoverable information.
 This is a pivotal tool for attorneys in complex litigation cases.